binaris/functions-examples/quicksearch/README.md

 $ export REDIS_HOST={your-redis-port}
 $ export REDIS_PASSWORD={your-redis-password}

-# Deploy the function
+# Deploy the functions:
+#   Calls to 'update' require your API Key (taken from ~/.binaris.yml)
+#   Calls to 'public_search' require no credentials
 $ bn deploy update
-$ bn deploy search
+$ bn deploy public_search

 # Index some sample data
 $ bn invoke update -j test/data_1.json

+# Set the search function URL in frontend/search.js, with sed or your favourite editor.
+# Don't forget to change <your-actual-search-url> to the actual URL from the invoke command!
+# You can always recover from a failed attempt with 'git checkout frontend/search.js'
+$ sed -i '' s%YOUR_SEARCH_FUNCTION_URL%<your-actual-search-url>% frontend/search.js

-# Open the webpage at the browser, with the API key as a query string argument
+# Open the webpage in your browser
-index.html?apiKey=<api-key-here>
+frontend/index.html
 ```

 # Why Serverless?
 Why Binaris?